 CARVE A LANTERN – OUT OF SOMETHING DIFFERENT Nothing says ‘up yours Halloween’ than a lantern carved out of something strange.
 Pineapple is particularly good.

 FREE PUMPKIN TEMPLATES

 Our team have put together a bunch of pumpkin templates for you to download, print and use as you feel.
 Just click on the link below and they’ll download to your device.

-And if you want a bit of help with the carving, the video below is easy to follow and fun.
+And if you want a bit of help with the carving, this video is easy to follow and fun – HERE.